 Outdoor Fitness Classes Temporary Use Permit Application

-Businesses with specific questions on outdoor business expansion in Phase 4 are encouraged to email Business Development Coordinator Erin Jason at email@example.com
+The Elmhurst City Council approved extended & expanded outdoor dining and fitness opportunities for the local business community again in 2021.
+Businesses with specific questions on outdoor business expansion are encouraged to email Business Development Coordinator Erin Jason at email@example.com

-The nearly $900 billion package contains many top priorities, including:
+The nearly $65-billion business assistance package contains many top priorities, including:

 Paycheck Protection Program Loans (PPP): Open January 11 - March 31, 2021

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act originally allocated $350 billion to help small businesses keep workers employed amid the pandemic and economic downturn; an additional $320 billion in funds were added to the program through the H.R.
-266, Paycheck Protection Program and Health Care Enhancement Act on April 24, 2020, and another approximately $284 billion has been added in the Second Federal Stimulus Package signed 12/27/2020.
+266, Paycheck Protection Program and Health Care Enhancement Act on April 24, 2020, another approximately $284 billion was added in the Second Federal Stimulus Package signed 12/27/2020, and an additional $7.25 billion was added March 12, 2021 in the American Rescue Plan Act.
 Known as the Paycheck Protection Program (PPP), the initiative provides 100% federally guaranteed loans to small businesses.

 General Information: The PPP program is designed to help small businesses maintain payroll in light of the COVID-19 pandemic.
 Eligible businesses who enroll in the program will receive a forgivable loan to use for payroll purposes, in addition to helping pay for utilities, rent, mortgage interest payments, and more.
 New loans are capped at $2 million, compared to $10 million before.
 Applicants must have no more than 300 employees, instead of up to 500, and the business can show a 25% gross revenue decline in any 2020 quarter compared with the same quarter in 2019.The bill expands the type of covered expenses to include things like cloud computing or remote-work software; and equipment for government-mandated sanitation and social-distancing, like sneeze guards or air filtration systems.